smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-3.md

 Our future looks promising and we will continue to iterate on our problems.
-We have come a long way since we first started but there are still more oppertunities.
+We have come a long way since we first started but there are still more opportunities.
 Simple changes will be able to ship much faster and be useful right away.
 With more effort we can achieve the bare minimum required to ship any change.
 Defects can be fixed faster.
 Features done more safely.
 Our software can keep evolving.